UUID / GUID Generator

 What is a UUID?

-A UUID is a 128-bit identifier standardized in RFC 4122.
+A UUID is a 128-bit identifier standardized in RFC 9562 (which superseded the original RFC 4122 in May 2024).
 Written in its canonical form it looks like 550e8400-e29b-41d4-a716-446655440000 — 32 hexadecimal digits arranged in five groups separated by hyphens.
 The probability of generating a duplicate UUID is astronomically small, making UUIDs ideal for primary keys, session IDs, file names, distributed system identifiers, and any context where global uniqueness is needed without central coordination.

 UUID v4 vs UUID v1 — which should I use?